Food is important to keep a puppy healthy, and the best food for puppies is the type that’s optimized specifically for them.

 Make sure that the label includes a “Best Use By” date to determine its shelf life.

 Disregard all marketing labels that have no legal definitions, such as “organic,” “natural,” “holistic,” “premium” and so on.

 Most importantly, observe how your puppy does on that specific puppy food brand.
 After feeding for a while, is your puppy’s coat shiny?
 Is there excessive flatulence or soft stools?

 Not all puppies will thrive on the same dog food brand, regardless of its quality.

-Bottom Line: Canned food is too high in calories and not cost effective for feeding puppies.
+Summary: Canned food is too high in calories and not cost effective for feeding puppies.
 Breed, size, age and gender matters a lot when choosing the best puppy food.
 Macronutrient profile and digestibility should be accounted for as well.